Giant Babax

 About the Giant Babax

 The Giant Babax belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live 6-8 years with a maximum recorded of 10 years.
+These birds typically live average 5-8 years, with some known to live up to 10 years in the wild..

 How to Identify a Giant Babax